wormholelabs-xyz/example-messaging-executor/README.md

 ## Objective

-Provide an execution framework and proof-of-concept (PoC) service for [Wormhole](https://github.com/wormhole-foundation/wormhole), [Modular Messaging](https://github.com/wormholelabs-xyz/example-messaging-endpoint), and potentially other protocols that is permissionless, extensible, and low-overhead.
+Provide an execution framework for [Wormhole](https://github.com/wormhole-foundation/wormhole) and potentially other protocols that is permissionless, extensible, and low-overhead.

 ## Runtime Support